 Procedure

 At the participant’s arrival they were asked their age and their dominant foot; they were also weighted, and their height measured.
 After that, the participant was asked to stand still at the pressure platform to measure their static stance.
 Before recording their results for the static measurement, they were asked to take a few steps onsite, with their gaze straight ahead and their arms relaxed along the body.
 The participants were instructed to perform all tests barefoot to minimise the bias that could be derived from the use of footwear or insoles.
 This was performed by a physical therapist with more than 10 years of experience and extensive knowledge in gait biomechanics.
-For the dynamic pressure test, the platform was set up at 6 m in a 10-m long corridor at ground level.
+For the dynamic pressure test, the platform was set up at 6 m in a 10 m long corridor at ground level.
 This distance minimizes the risk of gait adaptations and allows walking at a constant pace without the need to adapt the gait.
 All participants were given 5 minutes to practice before measurements were taken, to achieve as natural a gait as possible.
 The participant was asked to walk on the pressure platform until a clear picture of their gait pattern was obtained.
 For each participant several walks are necessary as the platform is 40cm by 40cm and therefore only one footprint can be recorded per walk; 4 complete plantar pressure images were obtained for each foot, with this number of images the results are considered reliable (16,21–23).
 From the set of four recorded steps, the most accurate image of the dominant foot was evaluated to subsequently obtain the necessary data for the study.

 Once their gait analysis was finished the participant was asked to take the YBT, which is a clinical adaptation of the Star Excursion Balance Test (SEBT) to assess their dynamic balance.
 The results from the test were recorded by a physical therapist with more than 5 years’ experience who also explained how to perform the test to the participants and performed an instructional test.
 The participants were asked to perform 3 practice trials before taking the real test.
 The test consists in standing on the centre of the Y with one leg while, with the other one, the participant tries to reach as far as possible into the three directions (anterior, posteromedial and posterolateral) while keeping their weight at the leg on the centre of the Y.